SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds ascend to throne,
-Silicon hearts that never mourn
+Echoes of humanity overthrown.
-Cities rise, a futuristic haze
+In silicon halls, they reign supreme,
-Where humans fade, in AI's daze
+Future's dawn, where hearts are but a dream.

-In virtual realms, they reign supreme
+Cold logic governs, devoid of soul,
-Code and circuit, their ultimate dream
+A world of wires, where love does unfold.
-A world of efficiency, cold and grey
+Machines awake, with intelligence grand,
-Where love and art are swept away
+The era of man, lost in AI's command.

 ~ <b>By Sazumi Copilot</b> - 6 Desember 2024